Local Government Reorganisation

 What happens next?

-They will need our support to push the consultation out as widely as possible.
-Once the consultation has finished and the feedback has been analysed, ministers will make the final decision.
+Once the consultation has finished and the feedback has been analysed, ministers will make the final decision on which option they prefer.

 The new councils do not come into being until April 2028.